milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

 Privacy Policy
 Privacy Policy

-Last Updated on July 31, 2020
+Last Updated on June 14, 2022

 This Privacy Policy describes how DigitalOcean, LLC and its affiliates (“DigitalOcean,” “we,” “our” or “us”) collect, use, and share information in connection with your use of our websites (including www.digitalocean.com), services, and applications (collectively, the “Services”).
 This Privacy Policy (the “Privacy Policy”) does not apply to information our customers may process when using our Services.